-Article on Kevin Horan’s photographic portraits by Susan Dunne for The Hartford Courant
+Check out this article on Kevin Horan’s photographs by Susan Dunne of the Hartford Courant

 When Kevin Horan takes one of his elegant black-and-white portraits, the faces are full of personality.
 Sweet Pea is, like her name, sweet.
 Lily is shy.
 Jake is looking for trouble.
 Sydney is a bold visionary, like Che Guevara staring off into the distance.